 Kelly Adams, Co-Director: Financial and grant administration, employee services management, former School IPM Project Coordinator.
 Kelly attended certificate classes at the Nelson Institute of Environmental Studies, which fueled an interest in sustainable agriculture and environmental health issues, particularly school and community-based projects.

-Mark Adelsperger, Resource Management Specialist: Great Lakes Resource Management Initiatives.
+Mark Adelsperger, Resource Management Specialist: Partnership for Ag Resource Management.
 Mark has a degree in Business Administration from Tiffin University in Tiffin, Ohio and a background in agriculture, sales and customer service.
 Mark’s immersion in agriculture and enjoyment of the rural lifestyle reinforces his viewpoint that farming is an ever-evolving way of life.

 Astrid De la Cruz, Project Team Member: Supply Chain Sustainability.
 Astrid received her B.S. in Conservation Biology and Environmental Studies at the University of Wisconsin-Madison.
 Her past experiences in landscape ecology research have taught her that separate components of biological systems are deeply interconnected, something that she has realized also applies to agriculture and the food system.
 She believes that changing the way consumers view and interact with food can significantly impact how other sectors of the food system operate.
 Her other interests include cooking, gardening, painting, yoga and brewing Kombucha.

 Alina Eva Freund, Project Manager: Community IPM.
 Alina is responsible for the strategic direction of a suite of projects that improve health and environment in our communities and make schools healthier places for children.
 She also oversees certification programs for Green Shield Certified and IPM Star for schools.
 Before following her Midwestern husband to the U.S., Alina worked for international organizations that focus on sustainability in global supply chains, and managed projects on market research.